RosettaCommons/documentation/rosetta_basics/database.md

 #The Rosetta Database

+**Note**: This page is about the database included with Rosetta.
+If you want to use a separate relational database with Rosetta, check the [[Database IO]] page.

 The Rosetta database contains important data files used by Rosetta during runs (for example, the definitions of what atoms are in alanine, or what the Lennard-Jones radii are).

 #Set for a single Rosetta run: